Key Takeaways

 | $500 fixed | 1 yr 9 mo | $1,700 | $10,700 |

 Going from minimum payments to $300/month doesn't just save you money — it saves you 25 years.
-That's 25 years of carrying a balance, 25 years of interest charges, 25 years of that debt affecting your financial decisions.
+That's 25 years of carrying a balance, 25 years of that debt affecting your financial decisions — your ability to save, to invest, to take risks with your career, to feel financially free.

 Why the First Extra Dollar Matters Most

-Interest accrues daily on your balance.
-Every dollar you pay down today reduces the principal that interest is calculated on tomorrow.
-The first extra dollars you pay are the most powerful because they prevent the most compounding.
+Interest on credit cards accrues daily based on your average daily balance.
+Every dollar you pay down today reduces the principal that interest is calculated on tomorrow — and every day after that for the remaining life of the loan.
+The first extra dollars you pay are the most powerful because they prevent the most future compounding.

-Even an extra $50/month on our $8,000 example saves over $4,000 in interest and cuts the payoff time by more than half.
-You don't need a dramatic budget overhaul to make a meaningful difference.
+Even an extra $50/month on our $8,000 example shifts the payment to $210/month fixed.
+That alone saves over $5,000 in interest and cuts the payoff time from 28 years to under 6 years.
+You don't need a dramatic budget overhaul to make a meaningful difference — you need consistency.

 The Opportunity Cost You Never See